Key Investment Facts

 About Little Caesars

-Little Caesars has established a massive presence in the pizza industry with approximately 4,000 total units currently in operation.
-The brand boasts significant longevity, having been in business for 65 years and franchising for 62 of those years.
-While the system maintains a steady net growth rate of 1.50%, it also faces a 5.00% failure rate among its locations.
-Franchisee satisfaction currently sits at a moderate 60 out of 100, reflecting a mix of sentiment within the long-standing network as it balances its historical legacy with modern market demands.
+Little Caesars maintains a significant footprint in the pizza sector with approximately 4,000 total units currently in operation.
+The company has a deep legacy, having been in business for 65 years and franchising for 62 of those years.
+The system currently experiences a modest net growth rate of 1.50%, paired with a 5.00% failure rate across its locations.
+Franchisee satisfaction is currently measured at 60 out of 100, indicating a moderate level of contentment among the operator base.
+These metrics reflect a highly established brand that offers stability but also faces challenges in maintaining consistent success across all its franchised territories.

 Training Program: 3 weeks of initial training included.